 The fitter you are and the longer you’ve been running – generally the faster you’ll be able to finish that mile!

 If you’re just starting out, don’t expect to match the speeds of more experienced runners.
-It takes time and training to build up your endurance and muscle strength.
+It takes time and training to build up your endurance.

 And keep in mind that every runner is different.
 Even if you’ve been running for years, you may simply have a slower pace than your training buddy.
 That’s completely okay.